-It is a huge undertaking to ensure the protection and consistency of a large portion of the food supply of the country because accidents have occurred in recent decades in which customers have become ill or died after consuming tainted food.
+It is a huge undertaking to ensure the protection and consistency of a large portion of the food supply.
+It is because accidents have occurred in recent decades.
+Subsequently, customers have become ill or died after consuming tainted food.

-In the food supply chain, IBM Food Trust is driven by Hyperledger Fabric to create unparalleled visibility and transparency.
+In the food supply chain, IBM Food Trust uses Hyperledger Fabric to create unparalleled visibility and transparency.
 It is the only network of its kind that links farmers, processors, distributors, and distributors with food system data via a permitted, permanent and shared record.

-The solution provides licensed users with instant access, from farm to store, and finally to the consumer, to actionable food supply chain data.
-When inserted into the blockchain, the full past and present location of each food object, as well as related details such as credentials, test results, and temperature data, are readily accessible in seconds.
+The solution provides licensed users with instant access to actionable food supply chain data from farm to store.
+With blockchain, a complete history of the past and present locations of each food object becomes available.
+Also, related details such as credentials, test results, and temperature data, are readily accessible in seconds.

 Even if the data is open to the public, ownership remains.
 A user can regulate who has access to their data with a Hyperledger-powered authorization blockchain.
 Before and after the data is submitted, it is the individual who owns the data.
 The user alone controls who can see the data.